Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Differentially-private consensus tracking

 \end{Definition 1}

-Then, we have the following lemma: \begin{Lemma 1} In Algorithm 1, at each iteration $k$, if each agent's DP-noise vector $\zeta_i^k\in\mathbb{R}^d$ consists of $d$ independent Laplace noises with parameter $\nu^k$ such that $\sum_{k=1}^{T_0}\frac{\Delta^k}{\nu^k}\leq \bar\epsilon$, then Algorithm 1 is $\epsilon$-differentially private with the cumulative privacy budget from iteration $k=0$ to $k=T_0$ less than $\bar\epsilon$. \end{Lemma 1} \begin{proof} The lemma follows the same line of reasoning of Lemma 2 in \cite{Huang15} (also see Theorem 3 in \cite{ye2021differentially}). \end{proof}
+{ Based on the sensitivity definition, if we just focus on a specific iteration $k$ and use the Laplace noise mechanism \cite{dwork2006calibrating}, the privacy budget for this particular iteration $k$ will be $\epsilon^k=\frac{\Delta^k}{\nu^k}$ when the Laplace noise is with parameter $\nu^k$.
+Using the sequential composition property of DP \cite{dwork2006calibrating}, the cumulative privacy budget $\sum_{k=1}^{\bar{k}}\epsilon^k$ for iterations from $k=1$ to $k=\bar{k}$ can also be obtained:} \begin{Lemma 1} In Algorithm 1, at each iteration $k$, if each agent's DP-noise vector $\zeta_i^k\in\mathbb{R}^d$ consists of $d$ independent Laplace noises with parameter $\nu^k$ such that $\sum_{k=1}^{\bar{k}}\frac{\Delta^k}{\nu^k}\leq \bar\epsilon$, then Algorithm 1 is {$\bar\epsilon$}-differentially private with the cumulative privacy budget from iteration $k=1$ to $k=\bar{k}$ less than $\bar\epsilon$. \end{Lemma 1} \begin{proof} The lemma follows the same line of reasoning of Lemma 2 in \cite{Huang15} (also see Theorem 3 in \cite{ye2021differentially}). { It can be intuitively understood as follows: At any single iteration $k$, since the algorithm sensitivity is given by $\Delta^k$, Laplace noise with parameter $\nu^k$ leads to DP protection for this single iteration with a single-iteration privacy budget $\frac{\Delta^k}{\nu^k}$ (note that a smaller privacy budget means a stronger privacy protection).
+Given that the injected noises are independent across different iterations, according to the sequential composition property of DP \cite{dwork2006calibrating}, the cumulative privacy budget can be obtained by adding single-iteration privacy budgets in individual iterations.
+Therefore, for iterations from $k=1$ to $k=\bar{k}$, the cumulative privacy budget is less than $\bar\epsilon$ when $\sum_{k=1}^{\bar{k}}\frac{\Delta^k}{\nu^k}\leq \bar\epsilon$ holds. } \end{proof}